dinhe878/Haploit_selection/README.md

-# Haploit selection
+# Haploid selection
-This is the project Haploit selection.
+This is the project Haploid selection.